The Influence of Lepton Portal on the WIMP-pFIMP framework: Dark Matter phenomenology

-In Figs\,.~\ref{figa},~\ref{figb},~\ref{figc},~\ref{figd},~and~\ref{fige}, we show the dependency of $\lambda_{\rm \chi H}$, $\lambda_{\rm \chi \phi}$, $\Delta$, $\mathtt{y}_{e} = \mathtt{y}_{\rm \tau}$ and $\delta m$, respectively in the relic and DD, through the pastel color-bar.
+In Figs\,.~\ref{figa},~\ref{figb},~\ref{figc},~\ref{figd},~\ref{fige}~and~\ref{figf}, we show the dependency of $\lambda_{\rm \chi H}$, $\lambda_{\rm \chi \phi}$, $\Delta$, $\mathtt{y}_{\tau}$, $\delta m$, and $\mathtt{y}_{e}\mathtt{y}_{\mu}$, respectively, on the relic density and DD, illustrated through the pastel color bar.
 Here, we have defined, $\Delta = m_{\chi} - m_{\phi}$ and $\delta m = m_{\psi} - m_{\chi}$.
-Below the Higgs resonance, most of the region is excluded by the LFV limit, although it remains viable under the DM relic constraint due to the large lepton portal coupling, and is allowed by the SI DD constraint for small values of $\lambda_{\chi \rm H}$, regardless of $\lambda_{\chi \phi}$.
-In the low mass regime, i.e\,.~below Higgs mass, the DM relic is adjusted by the other processes that are not involved with $h\chi\chi^*$ vertex, which is reflected in Fig\,.~\ref{figa}.
+The DM masses, $m_{\chi}$ and $m_{\phi}$, are varied from $10~\rm GeV$ to $1000~\rm GeV$.
+The VLL mass, $m_{\psi}$, is varied from $105~\rm GeV$ (LEP bound) to $1000~\rm GeV$.
+We further ensure that $m_{\psi} > m_{\chi} + m_{e}$ to allow on-shell decay of the VLL.
+The parameters $\lambda_{\chi\phi}$, $\lambda_{\rm \chi H}$ and $\mathtt{y}_{\ell}$ are scanned from $10^{-3}$ to $\pi$, whereas, $\lambda_{\chi}$, $\lambda_{\phi H}$, and $\mu_{3}$ are fixed at $1.0$, $10^{-12}$ and $m_{\chi}$, respectively.
+Below the Higgs resonance, most of the region is excluded by the LFV limit, although it remains viable under the DM relic density constraint due to the large lepton portal coupling, and is allowed by the SI DD constraint for small values of $\lambda_{\chi \rm H}$, regardless of $\lambda_{\chi \phi}$.
+In the low mass regime, i.e\,.~below Higgs mass, the DM relic density is adjusted by the other processes that are not involved with $h\chi\chi^*$ vertex, which is reflected in Fig\,.~\ref{figa}.
 Above the Higgs mass, $\psi$ mass also gradually increases following $m_{\psi}=m_{\chi} + m_{e}$, hence, the LFV bound is much more relaxed.
 In this mass regime, $\lambda_{\chi\phi}$ coupling plays a crucial role in DM relic density, as we see in Fig\,.~\ref{figb}.
-However, the DM-DM conversion plays an important role in the DM relic for both DM mass hierarchical scenarios, mostly through the four-point interaction with vertex factor $\lambda_{\chi\phi}$.
+However, the DM-DM conversion plays an important role in the DM relic density for both DM mass hierarchical scenarios, mostly through the four-point interaction with vertex factor $\lambda_{\chi\phi}$.
 In Fig\,.~\ref{figc} we have shown the effect of DM mass hierarchy through $\Delta=m_{\chi}-m_{\phi}$.
 If $m_{\chi} > m_{\phi}$, then $\chi\to\phi$ conversion is more efficient compared to the opposite.
-For positive $\Delta$, around the Higgs mass, $\chi \to \phi$ conversion makes the $\chi$ under abundant and $\phi$ mostly contributes to the total DM relic.
+For positive $\Delta$, around the Higgs mass, $\chi \to \phi$ conversion makes the $\chi$ under abundant and $\phi$ mostly contributes to the total DM relic density.
 This is also true for the higher mass regimes, but all kinds of contributions are feasible.
-In Fig\,.~\ref{figd} we have shown the variation of the lepton portal coupling ($\mathtt{y}_e=\mathtt{y}_{\tau}$) keeping other couplings fixed and $\mathtt{y}_{\mu}=10^{-3}$.
-These couplings are more relevant for a minute Higgs portal coupling to avoid the DD bound.
-Finally, in Fig\,.~\ref{fige}, we show the variation of the mass difference between WIMP and charged fermion by $\delta m$ and represent it through the pastel color bar.
+In Fig\,.~\ref{figd} we have shown the variation of the $\tau$ lepton portal coupling ($\mathtt{y}_{\tau}$).
+This coupling is more relevant for a minute Higgs portal coupling to avoid the DD bound.
+In Fig\,.~\ref{fige}, we show the variation of the mass difference between WIMP and charged fermion by $\delta m$ and represent it through the pastel color bar.
+Fig\,.~\ref{figf} illustrates the variation of the product of lepton portal couplings, $\mathtt{y}_{e}\mathtt{y}_{\mu}$, as shown in the color bar.
+This coupling product determines the most stringent constraint from LFV, originating from the $\mu \to e \gamma$ channel.
 This parameter space will be useful for collider analysis.